lucaju/netvis/README.md

 ### Setup

-On the browser, navigate to the folder you put the files. *e.g.*, www.your-server-url.com/netvis/index.php The app will guide you through a step-by-step installation on the first time you run it.
+On the browser, navigate to the folder you put the files. *e.g.*, www.your-server-url.com/netvis/index.php The app guides you through a step-by-step installation on the first time you run it.
 Follow the instructions.

 #### Email provider - SendGrid

-Though this is not required for the app to work, it is highly recommend.
-This app uses SendGrid to send invite for new users and password resets.
+Though SendGrid is not required for the app to work, it is highly recommended to have it installed.
+This app uses SendGrid to send invites for new users and password resets.
 SendGrid is free for up to 100 emails per day.
 Create an account and user your API during the installation process to hook the service.
-You wan also setup this later, on the settings panel.
+You can also set up this later through the settings panel.

 ## For Development